Come Date with Me

 Come Date with Me is a reality dating show that debuted in the UK as a spin-off of Come Dine with Me.
 The show is a competitive dining and dating show, featuring one single girl and four eligible bachelors battling to become her dream date.

-United Kingdom

-The original British show screens on Channel 4.
 The dates range from flirty dinner parties to a trip to the spa, wine tasting with cheesy one-liners, ice skating or nude life drawing.

+International versions